-PROPOSAL 4 - STOCKHOLDER PROPOSAL REGARDING ACTION BY WRITTEN CONSENT
+PROPOSAL 4 - STOCKHOLDER PROPOSAL REGARDING INDEPENDENT CHAIR POLICY

-A stockholder has submitted the proposal and supporting statement set forth below in accordance with the rules of the SEC, and the Board and the Company disclaim any responsibility for its content.
+A stockholder has submitted the proposal and supporting statement set forth below in accordance with the rules of the SEC.

+The Board and the Company disclaim any responsibility for its content.
 We will furnish, orally or in writing as requested, the name, address and claimed share ownership of the stockholder that submitted this proposal promptly upon oral or written request to the Company's Corporate Secretary.